 Welcome to the Health for Every Veteran Study!
 Thank you for taking the time to learn more about this study.
-Before continuing, please read this Information Statement.
-If you have any questions about the study purpose, procedures, risks, discomforts, possible benefit, choices available to you, or your rights as a research subject after reading this Information Statement, please contact the study office prior to agreeing to participate in this research activity.
-Please be sure to click either “Yes” or No” at the end of this Information Statement as to whether you agree to participate in this study.
+Please be sure to click either “Yes” or No” at the end of this Information Statement as to whether you agree to participate.

 Study Office Phone Number: (206) 277-4328 or toll-free at 1-800-329-8387, extension 64328

 Keren Lehavot, PhD, Principal Investigator

 Researchers’ Statement:We are inviting you to participate in a research study.
 The purpose of this Information Statement is to give you information you will need to help you decide whether to be in the study.
 Please read this form carefully.
 You may ask questions about the purpose of the research, what we are asking you to do, the possible risks and benefits, your rights, as a volunteer, and anything else about the research or this form that is not clear.
 Please contact our study office at (206) 277-4328 or toll-free at 1-800-329-8387, extension 64328 if you have any questions.
 When we have answered all your questions, you can decide if you want to be in the study or not.

 PURPOSE OF THE STUDYThe purpose of this study is to learn more about the health and life experiences of different groups of Veterans from all backgrounds.
 Veterans are individuals who have served on active duty in the U.S. military but no longer do so.
 Veterans may or may not currently serve in the National Guard/Reserves.
 We are interested in understanding how Veterans’ identities, stressors, and experiences may affect their day-to-day life over time, including their mental, physical, and social health.
 Your participation will help advance research for this group.